fossabot/fossil/README.md

 # Fossil
-*Application for managing and visualizing maps.*
+*Application for managing and visualizing maps.Built with Nuxt and Mapbox-gl-js.*

 Read the [wiki](https://github.com/UrbanSystemsLab/fossil/wiki) for detailed setup.